Iberian Marbled White (Melanargia lachesis)

 It seemed rather nervous and difficult to approach, but maybe these were freshly emerged, at the start of their flight period, and just highly active.

 Revisiting the site in 2011, lachesis was flying in good numbers, counted in hundreds, but, curiously, galathea was not present.
 In 2015 a further visit to the same site in mid-July on a day when it was 37C (and still 36C at 20.00) only about ten butterflies were seen in total and they were all hiding in the shade.
 Only 38405 ventured out to do a bit of nectaring.
+On passing through te same site in 2017, lachesis was encouragingly still present in good numbers, and the intermittent cloudy spells afforded an opportunity to get some upperside shots.

 this may well be a male based on its pose and slightly closer match to the markings as shown in T&L (not always a good method of determining sex).